HidoraSwiss/documentation/en/Automation/DeploymentScript.md

 ## Requirements

-The script use the program `jq` to treat datas returned by the API of Jelastic.
+The script uses the program `jq` to treat data returned by the API of Jelastic.
 So, you need to install it before: https://stedolan.github.io/jq/

 It is also necessary to have `curl` installed.
-It is already present on the most system but it is possible that you will have to install it manually, more especially with Docker Alpine images.
+It is already present on the most systems but it is possible that you will have to install it manually, more especially with Docker Alpine images.

 ## Usage